 GHR's partnership with the Alzheimer's Association began in 2010 with a gift to enhance care and support programs at the Minnesota-North Dakota Chapter.
 In 2012, the Foundation expanded the relationship by answering the Association's call for donor support of the Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU), joining the Zenith Society.

-"We repeatedly have been able to work through the Association to collaboratively fund innovative research," says Fred Miller, strategic advisor to GHR Foundation.
+"We repeatedly have been able to work through the Association to collaboratively fund innovative research," says Fred Miller, GHR Foundation's chief operating officer and Alzheimer’s program lead.
 "We're encouraged by the rapid advances in research and the broad public health potential of many of the existing trials and those in development."